Updated: December 10, 2024

 • Photo ID: A valid identification document that verifies your identity.

-• Contrato Promessa de Compra e Venda (CPCV): The buying contract or property deed that outlines the terms and conditions of the property purchase.
+• Contrato Promessa de Compra e Venda (CPCV): This is the buying contract or property deed that outlines the terms and conditions of the property purchase.

 • Energy Certificate: This document provides information about the energy efficiency of the property and must be presented to you by the seller.
-Read our guide, Portugal’s Energy Performance Certificate Explained, to learn more.
+Our guide, Portugal’s Energy Performance Certificate Explained, offers more information.

-• Imposto de Selo: The stamp duty payment, which is a tax required by the Tax Authority for property transactions.
+• Imposto de Selo: The stamp duty payment is a tax required by the Tax Authority for property transactions.

 • Caderneta Predial: The land register document that contains information about the property, including its location, boundaries, and registered owner.